avalon60/ctk_theme_builder/docs/UserGuide-2.4.md

 The tiles to the right are produced by taking the core colours, and copying them to the first row.
 Theses are then used to produce shade variants, with each successive row being darkened slightly, as you scan down from the top row of colours, to the bottom.

 You can of course, copy one of the generated darker shades and paste it to the *Keystone Colour*, causing it to generate another set of shade variants.

+**The _Colour Harmonics_ option is only available for themes created using CTk Theme Builder.
+If you need to access it for a file of different origin, you need to do a _Save As_, and edit the theme as per the new theme name.**

 #### Method Options